Summary

 Pricing Comparison

-Understanding pricing is critical for anyone building production applications.
-Here is how Claude’s pricing compares to the major competitors:
+Understanding pricing is important for organizations building production applications.
+The following table compares Claude pricing with that of the principal competitors:

 | Model | Provider | Input (per M tokens) | Output (per M tokens) | Context Window |